^

 • immunomodulators and interferon preparations;

-• drugs (most often candles) to restore the structure of the epithelium of the cervix and the microflora of the vagina;
+• medications (most often suppositories) to restore the structure of the cervical epithelium and vaginal microflora;

 • vitamin complex preparations.